moh-cyber40/Platform-Explorers-Cohort-1/README.md

 # Welcome to Platform Explorers Cohort 1

 Welcome to the Platform Explorers repository!
-This repository is dedicated to providing a collection of project use cases tailored to various career paths, enabling individuals to engage in hands-on learning and skill development.
+This repository offers a collection of project use cases designed for members of the Platform Explorers cohort.
+Tailored to various career paths, these projects provide opportunities for hands-on learning and skill development.
 <br> <br>

 ## About Platform Explorers